Nietaktowny/esp32_oscilloscope/test/README.md

 Each approach is configured separately in it's own PlatformIO configuration environment. (`native` for desktop, and `esp-wrover-kit-test` for embedded).

+## Generating CMocks files
+CMocks files need currently to be generated manually by running `generate_cmock.py` file.
+It's python program that runs correct script file (bash for linux, bat for windows) which generates CMock files, and copies them to specified folders.

+It can be automated do that PlatformIO runs that script on each build with adding `extra_scripts = pre:generate_cmock.py` code to some environments.
+That way is not selected, because this doesn't work well with GitHub Actions and configured workflows, but it can be enabled on local machine.

 ## Single test structure
 Tests are made according to the convention below: